The Liberal Art University in Hong Kong

 When do I take the Password Test?

-Students admitted from the 2017-18 academic year to the 2020-21 academic year, including students admitted to first year or directly to second year or above, are required to take the Password Test or Diagnostic English Language Tracking Assessment (DELTA) in order to satisfy part of the English language requirement:
+Students admitted from the 2017-18 academic year to the 2020-21 academic year, including students admitted to first year or directly to second year or above, are required to take the Password Test in order to satisfy part of the English Language Graduation Requirement (ELGR).

-1. Undergraduate students who are admitted to Year 1 or directly to Year 2 are required to take the Password Test or Diagnostic English Language Tracking Assessment twice respectively in their first year and second year of studies at Lingnan.
+1. Undergraduate students who are admitted to Year 1 or directly to Year 2 or above are required to take the Password Test in their first year.
+If students do not achieve the English Language Graduation Requirement (ELGR) on their first attempt they need to take the Password Test in their second year of their studies at Lingnan.

-3. Undergraduate students who are directly admitted to year 3 are required to take the Password English Test/DELTA in their first year of study at Lingnan.
+3. Undergraduate students who are directly admitted to year 3 are required to take the Password English Test in their first year of study at Lingnan.

-4. Native English speakers who are exempted from taking the following courses are exempted from this requirement:
+4. Native English speakers who are exempted from taking the following courses are exempted from the Password Test requirement:

 - For students admitted in 2018-19 or before: required LCE courses, viz.
 English for Communication I, II & III.

-- For students admitted in 2019-20 and 2020-21: University English I, University English II, English Language Enhancement elective(s) and Discipline-related professional communication course.
+- For students admitted in 2019-20 and 2020-21: LUE 1001 University English I, LUE 1002 University English II, English Language Enhancement elective(s) and Discipline-related professional communication course.

-1. Undergraduate students who are admitted to Year 1 or directly to Year 2 are required to take the Password Test twice according to the timeframe stipulated below.
+1. Undergraduate students who are admitted to Year 1 or directly to Year 2 or above are required to take the Password Test at least once according to the timeframe stipulated below.

 Student